 Freebies included diaper samples, baby lotions and oils, coupons (including one for ¥500 off at Babies R Us), NUK pacifiers, and baby wipes.

 Many baby brands for products such as diapers and powdered milk offer free samples that will be mailed to you.
 Although giving out information to a company about your due date and address, etc., may be unpleasant for some people, I think it’s worth it to find out what your baby likes.

-Here are the sites of some brands where we got free baby goods after registering (click on the name to be taken to their website!):
+Here are the sites of some brands where you can get free baby goods after registering (click on the link to be taken to their website!):